MQuaresma/Mellon/README.md

-# Mellon
+# MellonFS
-File access control mechanism implemented on top of [libfuse](https://github.com/libfuse/libfuse).
+MellonFS is a file system implemented on top of [libfuse](https://github.com/libfuse/libfuse).
+This file system aims to improve access control mechanisms by adding 2FA.
-The following file system extension maintains a list of allowed users and a contact information to which the access code is sent each time a user wishes to open a given file.
+Each file maintains a list of allowed users and a contact information to which an access code is sent each time a user wishes to open a given file.